jacobrigal/learning-journal/learning_markdown.md

 | code | instruct machine |
 | cables | connect machines |

 Now this might seem complicated but it's not.
-All you have to do is find the key that has a vertical line on it above the enter/return key, usally.
+All you have to do is find the key that has a vertical line on it above the enter/return key, usually.
 Hold control and hit that key (on a new line, no spaces).
 Then on the same line enclose the name of the first column within these lines after a space before and after (called pipes):

 `| What | Why |`